jamesplease/react-request/docs/guides/request-deduplication.md

 The problem with the second approach is that if both components mount at the same time, then two identical requests will be fired off.
 This isn't efficient.

-With Request Resource, we encourage you to use the second system.
+With React Request, we encourage you to use the second system.
 We have a solution in place that solves the problem described above that is called **request deduplication**.